Brown Environmental Leadership Lab (BELL): Eastern Sierras

 Day 7

-Lessons: Stream chemistry, hydrology, hydroclimate, water resources; evening site visit to Convict Lake
+Lessons on stream chemistry, hydrology, hydroclimate and water resources; evening site visit to Convict Lake

 Day 8